 CHEL now operates as a wholly owned subsidiary of Carradale Community Trust (CCT) and was established primarily to carry out the development outlined in the Smith Scott Mullan Associates report.

 The first project carried out was to establish four visitor moorings just outwith the harbour.
 Yachts using the moorings pay a fee of £10 a night, which goes towards meeting the annual maintenance costs.
 We are very appreciative of assistance from MOWI in managing the four moorings, now re-installed post lockdown.

 The establishment of the moorings was followed by the construction of a bespoke slipway within the harbour area.

-CHEL is responsible for organising two fundraising events each year: a summer Harbour Day and The Great Carradale Canter (5k and 10k runs) earlier in the year.
+CHEL is responsible for organising two fundraising events each year: Harbour Day and The Great Carradale Canter (5k and 10k runs).
 Competitors for the Canter can enrol online at https://www.facebook.com/greatcarradalecanter